ReTraceQA: Evaluating Reasoning Traces of Small Language Models in Commonsense Question Answering: ReTraceQA

 \subsection{Solution Generation}

-For each instance in our selected datasets, we generate step-by-step reasoning traces using SLMs from the widely used Qwen, LLaMA, and Phi families of open-source language models \cite{qwen2025qwen25technicalreport, grattafiori2024llama3herdmodels, abdin2024phi4technicalreport}.
-We follow standard practice and define a SLM as any language model with no more than 10 billion parameters \cite{wang2024comprehensivesurveysmalllanguage, fu2023specializingsmallerlanguagemodels}.
+For each instance in our selected datasets, we generate step-by-step reasoning traces using SLMs from the widely used LLaMA, Phi and Qwen families of open-source language models \cite{grattafiori2024llama3herdmodels, abdin2024phi4technicalreport, qwen2025qwen25technicalreport}.
+We follow standard practice and define an SLM as any language model with no more than 10 billion parameters \cite{fu2023specializingsmallerlanguagemodels, wang2024comprehensivesurveysmalllanguage}.
 Specifically, we use the following instruction-tuned variants: Qwen2.5-1.5B-Instruct, Qwen2.5-3B-Instruct, Qwen2.5-7B-Instruct, Llama-3.2-1B-Instruct, Llama-3.2-3B-Instruct, Llama-3.1-8B-Instruct, and Phi-4-mini-instruct.
 This selection enables us to examine performance variation within model families as model size increases (with the exception of Phi, which is only available in a single size under 10 billion parameters), while also capturing differences across architectures.
 We generate traces by prompting models with a zero-shot Chain-of-Thought (CoT) setup \cite{wei2023chainofthoughtpromptingelicitsreasoning, kojima2023largelanguagemodelszeroshot}, which encourages step-by-step reasoning without conditioning on specific examples.

 Initially, we collect a total of 3,334 original questions distributed across the datasets as follows: 1,221 questions from CSQA, 500 questions from OBQA, 926 questions from QASC and 687 questions from StrategyQA.
 For each original question, we generate reasoning traces using 7 distinct SLMs, resulting in an initial pool of 23,338 total reasoning traces.
 Then, we perform careful sampling from this initial pool to ensure three factors simultaneously: (i) balanced representation of correct and incorrect traces in terms of final answer accuracy, (ii) balanced representation of each model and (iii), uniqueness of each question.
 This sampling step reduces the dataset to a total of 2,779 unique instances (i.e., each instance is a unique question associated with exactly one reasoning trace).
-Details about the generation of reasoning traces can be found in Appendix \ref{app:cot-prompts}, while details about the method used to classify instances as correct/incorrect depending on their final answer can be found in Appendix \ref{app:answer-extractor}.
+Details on reasoning trace generation and answer-based classification can be found in Appendices \ref{app:cot-prompts} and \ref{app:answer-extractor}, respectively.